gallaugher/pico-and-hub75-led-matrix/README.md

 # pico-and-hub75-led-matrix
 Board - Any Raspberry Pi Pico, including the original, will run this code.
 Wiring is the same for all boards
+Drag files & folders onto a Pico configured with the latest CircuitPython from CircuitPython.org.
+The "lib" folder shows you which libraries are used, but I'd STRONGLY advise downloading the newest version from CircuitPython.org.
+If you're new to CircuitPython and will do more projects, use CIRCUP.
+All tutorials for the University Course I teach to new-to-coding/new-to-electronics students is at: https://bit.ly/circuitpython-school.
+Pico only at https://bit.ly/pico-school

 Dispaly - most HUB75 64 x 32 displays should work.
 Beware ultra-cheap boards.
 Double-check if it's been used with CircuitPython / Raspberry Pi Pico projects.
 Two examples below (there are many other sizes at these & different stores)
 Adafruit sells these (I love Adafruit - high quality - great support): https://www.adafruit.com/product/2278